How to Make Copper Foil Easter Eggs DIY

 Last year I found imitation rose gold sheets for crafting on Amazon and purchased 100 sheets for under eight dollars!
 I am still using the same foil and I have always considered rose gold and copper to almost be the same color.

-You can see how thin the metal leaf is.
-If you touch it directly it will stick to your hands or gloves.
-You should wear gloves so you don’t leave fingerprints or stick to the metal.
-When you handle the leaf, be sure to use the paper inserts to pick it up and apply it.
-(And if it does tear don’t worry.
-You will use plenty of small pieces and you have plenty!)
+You can see how thin the copper foil leaf is.
+If you touch it directly, it will stick to your hands or gloves.
+You should wear gloves to avoid leaving fingerprints or sticking to the metal.
+When you handle the sheets, use the paper inserts to pick them up and apply them.
+(And if it does tear, don’t worry.
+You will use plenty of small pieces, and you have plenty!)

-What You Need for the Easter Egg DIY
+What You Need for the Copper Foil Easter Egg DIY

-One package of Imitation Leaf Gold Rose for Gilding for Crafting (you can also use silver or gold)
+One package of Imitation Leaf Gold Rose for Gilding for Crafting (you can also use silver, gold or multiple colors)

 Assorted paint brushes